Shane Gillis: 2020–present: Career expansion

 In October 2024, during a comedy festival entitled Skankfest in Las Vegas, Gillis stated that he declined an offer to impersonate Donald Trump for the entire 50th season of SNL to attend "Coke Magic", one of the shows at the festival.

 Gillis appears in the movie Easy's Waltz, in a supporting role that was originally written for comedian Norm Macdonald, who died before the film began production.

 In February 2025, Gillis appeared in an advertisement for Bud Light titled "Big Men on Cul-De-Sac," which aired during Super Bowl LIX.
 He appeared in the advertisement with Peyton Manning and Post Malone.
 This ad was seen as an attempt by Anheuser-Busch to win back its traditionally masculine audience after the 2023 Bud Light boycott, although it received a mixed reception from ad critics.

 In March 2025, Gillis was added as a playable character to the video game EA Sports College Football 25s Ultimate Team mode, as a 98-rated middle linebacker for the Notre Dame Fighting Irish, as part of the 'Names of the Game' promotional event.

+On July 16, Gillis hosted ESPN’s 2025 ESPY Awards.

+In May 2026, Gillis hosted The Roast of Kevin Hart in Los Angeles and produced by Netflix.

+On July 17, 2026, Gillis broke the Guinness World Record for the largest audience for a comedian with 73,946 attending his comedy show at Lincoln Financial Field in Philadelphia.
+This sold-out show also broke the record for the most tickets sold to a solo comedy show, selling 76,212 tickets.

 Personal life

 In 2023, Gillis relocated from New York City to Austin, Texas.
-He has cited Austin's expanding stand-up scene—particularly activity around Joe Rogan's Comedy Mothership—and practical considerations such as Texas' lack of a state income tax as reasons for the move.
+He has cited Austin's expanding stand-up scene—particularly activity around Joe Rogan's Comedy Mothership—and practical considerations such as Texas's lack of a state income tax as reasons for the move.
 In a January 2024 appearance on This Past Weekend, he said he wanted "to live in a place where you can do stand-up during the week," noting that opportunities had expanded beyond New York and Los Angeles to cities such as Nashville and Austin.
 He has also remarked on aspects of living in Texas during appearances on The Joe Rogan Experience, including frequent statewide emergency alerts.

-Gillis was in a relationship with social-media personality Grace Brassel.
-The couple publicly confirmed the relationship in July 2024 and have appeared together at public events, including during Gillis' hosting of the 2025 ESPY Awards.
+Gillis was in a relationship with social media personality Grace Brassel.
+The couple publicly confirmed the relationship in July 2024 and have appeared together at public events, including during Gillis's hosting of the 2025 ESPY Awards.
 In November 2025, People Magazine reported that they had separated "a number of months" prior.

+Gillis attended the UFC Freedom 250 event on June 14, 2026 on the South Lawn of the White House in Washington, DC.
+At the event, he criticized remarks made targeting Michelle Obama’s appearance.